 This course is designed to engage students in complex and realistic situations involving the mathematical phenomena of quantity, change and relationship, and uncertainty through project- and activity-based assessment.
 Emphasis is placed on authentic contexts which will introduce the concepts of numeracy, proportional reasoning, dimensional analysis, rates of growth, personal finance, consumer statistics, practical probabilities, and mathematics for citizenship.
 Upon completion, students should be able to utilize quantitative information as consumers and to make personal, professional, and civic decisions by decoding, interpreting, using, and communicating quantitative information found in modern media and encountered in everyday life.
-Pre-requisite: A grade of "P" in MAT 095or MAT 096 or MAT 099 or a mathematics placement test score as designated by the Mathematics Department, FA, SP.
+Pre-requisite: A grade of "P" in MAT 095 or MAT 096 or MAT 099 or a mathematics placement test score as designated by the Mathematics Department.
+FA, SP.
 (RI) Students must take the pre-test for this course by the end of the fourth day after the end of the add/drop period.
 Failure to do so will result in withdrawal from the course.
 This course will satisfy the UGETC requirement for the AA-General College program.
+This course counts as a free elective (not a math/science elective) in the Associate of Science in General Science degree.
+It is recommended that students check transferability of MAT 143 in their chosen major at their four-year college or university prior to enrolling in this course.